campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 Building on last year's success, the Citizens of Shawtown are once again planning spring and fall weekend events for work and fellowship.
 The events, held in addition to the regular Saturday workdays, run from Friday evening through lunch on Sunday, but volunteers are welcome for whatever portion of the weekend they're able to attend.

 > %list-group%
-> <a href="{{ site.url }}/#" class="list-group-item">2025 Spring Shawtown Fellowship Work Weekend RSVP Form (Coming Soon)</a>
+> <a href="{{ site.url }}/#" class="list-group-item">2025 Fall Shawtown Fellowship Work Weekend RSVP Form (Coming Soon)</a>
-> <a href="{{ site.url }}/#" class="list-group-item">2025 Spring Shawtown Fellowship Work Weekend Flier (Coming Soon)</a>
+> <a href="{{ site.url }}/#" class="list-group-item">2025 Fall Shawtown Fellowship Work Weekend Flier (Coming Soon)</a>

 ## Steak Dinner

-The Citizens annually hold a Steak Dinner and Silent Auction in support of camp after the annual Beaver Day work day.
-All members of the camp and surrounding community are invited whether they attend the work day or not.
-In 2025, Beaver Day will begin at 8:30 AM on Saturday, May 31, and the Steak Dinner will begin with hors d'oeuvres at 5:30 PM followed by dinner at 6:00 PM.
+The Citizens annually hold a Steak Dinner and Silent Auction in support of camp in early June.
+All members of the camp and surrounding community are invited.
+In 2025, the Steak Dinner takes place on Saturday, June 7; it will begin with hors d'oeuvres at 5:30 PM with dinner to follow at 6:00 PM.

 > %list-group%
 > <a href="{{ site.url }}/#" class="list-group-item">2025 Steak Dinner Flier (Coming Soon)</a>
-> <a href="https://scoutingevent.com/066" class="list-group-item">2025 Steak Dinner Registration (Coming Soon)</a>
+> <a href="https://scoutingevent.com/066-88232" class="list-group-item">2025 Steak Dinner Registration</a>

 ## Newsletter